Why is this important?

 How are we tracking?

 Creating great public spaces takes a local, place-based approach.
-We are working with local governments and communities across NSW to increase access to quality public space.
+We have worked with local governments and communities across NSW to increase access to quality public space.

 You can find a local public space in your area using the ePlanning Spatial Viewer.
 The public spaces layer shows the location of known open spaces and public facilities across NSW.